mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 <span style="color:#0060C6">where $\boldsymbol{b}_{*,i}$ is the $i$th column of $\boldsymbol{B}$.</span>

-Note that this definition requires that if we multiply an $m \times n$ matrix by a $n \times p$ matrix, the result will be an $m \times p$ matrix where the number of rows is determined by the first matrix and the number of columns is determined by the second matrix.
-Furthermore, we require that the number of columns of the first matrix be equal to the number of rows of the second matrix.
+That is, given two matrices $\boldsymbol{A}$ and $\boldsymbol{B}$, each column of the product matrix $\boldsymbol{AB}$ is formed by performing [matrix-vector multiplication](https://mbernste.github.io/posts/matrix_vector_mult/) between $\boldsymbol{A}$ and each column of $\boldsymbol{B}$ Not that this definition requires that the number of columns of the first matrix be equal to the number of rows of the second matrix.
 If this doesn't hold, then matrix multiplication is not defined.
-More succinctly:

-$$\boldsymbol{A}_{m \times n} \ \boldsymbol{B}_{n \times p} = (\boldsymbol{AB})_{m \times p}$$

-This complicated definition begs the question, what is the intuition behind matrix vector multiplication?
-And, why is it defined this way?
+This complicated definition begs the question, what is the intuition behind matrix multiplication?
+And, why isn't it defined as simply the pairwise products between corresponding elements of two matrices as described above?
+In this post, we'll look at three ways of viewing matrix multiplication and hopefully it will become evident that this more complicated definition is much more powerful than a naive definition that computes pairwise products.
+It's power will come from the third perspective that we will discuss: that matrix multiplication represents the [composition](https://en.wikipedia.org/wiki/Function_composition) of the functions represented by the factor matrices.

 Three perspectives for understanding matrix multiplication
 ---------------